jeffreyling/jeffreyling.github.io/about.md

 permalink: /about/
 ---

+I'm currently working on a startup.
+Stay tuned!

-I”m currently an AI resident at Google in NYC, where I’ve been working on research in natural language processing with a focus on entities and relations.
-Previously I worked at [Vicarious](https://vicarious.com) on computer vision and robotics.
-I graduated from Harvard in 2017 with a BA in computer science and math, where I was advised by Prof. Alexander Rush of the [Harvard NLP](http://nlp.seas.harvard.edu/) group.
+Until recently I worked at Waymo's Planner ML team where I researched and deployed ML models for driving cars.
+Before that, I was an AI resident at Google NYC, where I worked on natural language processing and BERT research.
+And before that, I worked at [Vicarious](https://vicarious.com) on computer vision and robotics.
+I graduated from Harvard in 2017 with a BA in computer science and math, where I was worked with Prof. Alexander Rush of the [Harvard NLP](https://nlp.seas.harvard.edu/) group.

-I’m interested in building large-scale systems for language understanding as well as grounding text to different modalities.

 I am originally from Palo Alto, CA.

+See my [Google Scholar](https://scholar.google.com/citations?user=pfKbmL4AAAAJ&hl=en) for publications.
 You can find my resume [here](/assets/jeffreyling.pdf).

+Please reach out if you want to talk about ML or anything else!